tinacms/tinacms-site/content/docs/concepts/backends.md

 <tip> Please note: the examples below are considered advanced usecases; it is currently recommended for most folks to use the default Git-based backend.</tip>

-We recommend tht backends that intend to support multiple platforms be broken into two parts:
+We recommend that backends that intend to support multiple platforms be broken into two parts:

 1. a core package that provides an Express router
 2. an adapter package that plugs this router into an express server running on the website